matrix-org/matrix-spec-proposals/proposals/3864-room-nicknames.md

 ## Unstable prefix

-Until this MSC lands, clients shall use tag names with the `m.` prefix with `work.banananet.msc3864.` (e.g. use `work.banananet.msc3864.name.user_given` instead of `m.name.user_given`).
+Until this MSC is merged, clients shall use event type names where the `m.` prefix is replaced with `work.banananet.msc3864.` (e.g. use `work.banananet.msc3864.name.user_given` instead of `m.name.user_given`).
+Event types with the former prefix are further called *official event types*. event types with the latter *unstable event types*.

-After this MSC lands, they shall begin use the official tag names and also migrate from an unstable tag to an official tag, prefereable automtatically and in the background when finding such a tag.
+After this MSC is merged, they shall begin to use the official event type. and also migrate from an unstable event type to an official event type, prefereable automtatically and in the background when finding such a event type.
-However, for a reasonable time, the unstable tags shall still be set along the official ones.
+However, for a reasonable time, the unstable event types shall still be set along the official ones.
-If the clients detect, that the unstable tag's and official tag's contents differ, they may prefer the content of the official ones.
+If the clients detect, that the unstable event type's and official event type's contents differ, they may prefer the content of the official ones.

-After the reasonable migration time, clients may remove the unstable tags, prefereable automtatically and in the background when finding such a tag.
+After the reasonable migration time, clients may remove the unstable event types unconditionally, prefereable automtatically and in the background when finding such a event type.